By Abena Rockcliffe

 Further, there is the Article 32.1 (Stability Clause) which states, “Except as may be expressly provided herein, the Government shall not amend, modify, rescind, terminate, declare invalid or unenforceable, require renovation of, compel replacement or substitution, or otherwise seek to avoid, alter, or limit this agreement without the prior written consent for the Contractor.”

-But even with such specification in Article 31.1, its relative, Article 32.2, went on to note that there shall be no increases to ExxonMobil’s economic burdens while Article 32.3 addressed even the possibility of making no laws that will essentially affect the terms of the contract.
+But even with such specification in Article 31.1, its relative, Article 32.2, went on to note that there shall be no increases to ExxonMobil’s economic burdens while Article 32.3 addressed even the possibility of making new laws that will essentially affect the terms of the contract.

 At every given opportunity, ExxonMobil Guyana made its position known, that it is not even willing to consider contract renegotiation.